-Wireless broadband is a broadband connection that doesn't use cables.
-This may refer to Wi-Fi networks or the actual internet service.
+Wireless broadband is a connection that doesn't use cables.
+This may refer to Wi-Fi networking or the service providing the broadband connection.

-For internet service providers (ISPs), wireless broadband can be a way to provide coverage to a large area without installing a fixed line network.
-Wireless broadband can be useful if you live in an area without fixed line broadband, or want internet access without a phone line.
+For internet service providers (ISPs) wireless broadband can be a way to provide coverage to a large area without installing a fixed line network.
+Wireless broadband can be useful if you live in an area without fixed line broadband or you want internet access without a phone line.

 And Wi-Fi networking is essential if you want to get internet anywhere without running wiring throughout your home or drilling holes in the wall.

 Is wireless broadband the same as Wi-Fi?